Fatmawati Indomaret MRT station

-Fatmawati MRT Station, or Fatmawati Indomaret MRT Station for sponsorship reason, is a rapid transit station on the M1 North-South Line of the Jakarta MRT in Jakarta, Indonesia.
-Located in South Jakarta, it is the penultimate station on the M1 North-South Line, located between Lebak Bulus Station (Terminus) to the west and Cipete Raya Tuku (towards Bundaran HI) station to the northeast.
+Fatmawati MRT Station (or Fatmawati Indomaret MRT Station, with Indomaret granted for naming rights) is a rapid transit station on the M1 North-South Line of the Jakarta MRT in Jakarta, Indonesia.
+Located in South Jakarta, it is the penultimate station on the North-South Line, located between Lebak Bulus Station (terminus) to the west and Cipete Raya Tuku (towards Bundaran HI) station to the northeast.

 The station is named after Fatmawati Central Public Hospital (Rumah Sakit Umum Pusat Fatmawati or RSUP Fatmawati) nearby; which in turn is named after Fatmawati, the third wife of the first president of Indonesia Sukarno and the inaugural First Lady of Indonesia.

 Location

 The penultimate station on the Jakarta MRT North-South Line (when heading south towards Lebak Bulus), Fatmawati station lies within the South Jakarta, Jakarta.
 It lies on Jl.
 R.A.
 Kartini in Cilandak.

 History

 The station opened on 24 March 2019, along with the rest of Phase 1 of the Jakarta MRT.
+It is the planned terminus of the Outer Ring Line to Taman Mini Indonesia Indah as part of the fourth phase of the MRT development.